 After six to eight weeks, throw it over to the professionals.
 Consult with your local barber about what look you’re going for (take in a snap of Cavill for reference).
 Their mission, should they choose to accept it, is to tell you whether it’s an achievable goal or potentially what could better suit your sense of style.

-In the interim, invest in a fine-toothed comb and keep the moustache looking tidy.
+In the interim, invest in a fine-toothed comb and keep the mustache looking tidy.
 Use it daily and give the hair a midway parting to ensure it comes out from under your nose.
 Brush diagonally across the lip, not straight down – you don’t want any stray hairs dangling over your top lip.

 4. Mow Your Mowser